-If you are a registered Shareholder and unable to attend the Meeting in person, please exercise your right to vote by completing and returning the accompanying form of proxy and deposit it with Computershare Investor Services Inc., Proxy Department, at 100 University Avenue, 8th Floor, Toronto, Ontario, Canada M5J 2Y1 by 9:00 a.m.
-(Eastern time) on Friday, May 1, 2020 or at least 48 hours (excluding Saturdays, Sundays and holidays) before the time that the Meeting is to be reconvened after any adjournment of the Meeting.
+If you are a registered Shareholder and unable to attend the Meeting in person, please exercise your right to vote by completing and returning the accompanying form of proxy and deposit it with Computershare Investor Services Inc., Proxy Department, at 100 University Avenue, 8th Floor, Toronto, Ontario, Canada M5J 2Y1 by 8:00 a.m.
+(Mountain time) / 10 a.m.
+(Eastern time) on Friday, April 30, 2021 or at least 48 hours (excluding Saturdays, Sundays and holidays) before the time that the Meeting is to be reconvened after any adjournment of the Meeting.
 The deadline for the deposit of proxies may be waived or extended by the Chair of the Meeting at the Chair's discretion without notice.